 Receivables contain some level of uncertainty surrounding timing and amount of collection.
 As such, the carrying value of the related receivables is reduced by an appropriate allowance for uncollectible accounts.
 The Charter School determines its allowance by considering a number of factors, including the length of time receivables are past due, the Charter School's previous loss history, the donor's current ability to pay its obligation, and the condition of the general economy and the industry as a whole.
 Receivables outstanding longer than the payment terms are considered past due.
-As of June 30, 2022 and 2021, there was no allowance for uncollectible receivables.
-Grant and contributions receivables and contributions and other receivables as of June 30, 2022 and 2021 are expected to be collected within one year.
+As of June 30, 2023 and 2022, there was no allowance for uncollectible receivables.
+Grants and contributions receivable and contributions and other receivables as of June 30, 2023 and 2022 are expected to be collected within one year.